codurance/site/_posts/2018-09-18-the-functional-style-part-4.md

 {:coordinates {:x -2, :y 1}, :bearing :east}
 ```

-In Clojure a map (aka a dictionary in other languages) is defined by curly braces enclosing a number of key-value pairs,
+In Clojure a hash-map literal is defined by curly braces enclosing a number of key-value pairs,
 e.g. `{:key1 value1 :key2 value2 ...}`.
 The names prefixed with colons (e.g. `:east`) are merely symbols; they stand for
 nothing other than themselves.
+They do not need to be declared because they have no value except for their names.
-Symbols can be compared, i.e. `(= :foo :foo)` is true while `(= :foo :bar)` is false,
+Symbols can be compared, i.e. `(= :foo :foo)` is true while `(= :foo :bar)` is false, which makes them handy for map
-which makes them handy for map keys and other uses.
+keys and other uses.

 Now, to be able to turn, we need to know the effect of rotating left or right depending on our robot’s bearing.
 So let's
 build a data structure to hold the rotations: